NC State Extension

 Flower Description:

-One or two flowers per inflorescence with 5-lobed calyx, 5 petals, usually 20 stamens (anthers usually white or yellow).
-Blooms March-May.
-Can have unpleasant odor that attracts midges for fertilization.
+There are 1 to 2 flowers per inflorescence with a 5-lobed calyx, 5 petals, and usually 20 stamens (anthers usually white or yellow).
+Blooms from late March into April.
+They can have an unpleasant odor that attracts midges for fertilization.

 • Leaves: